 1. Drug and alcohol testing.

-The consequence is that the driving licence may be withdrawn even if the consumption of drugs took place days earlier in the absence of an established state of impairment at the time of driving.
-In this case, there is an obligation to undergo a medico-legal examination with a three-year ban on re-licensing.
+This approach meant that the license could be withdrawn even if the substances had been taken several days earlier, in the absence of a clear state of impairment at the time of driving.
+In such cases, there was an obligation to undergo a medical-legal examination, with a consequent ban on regaining the license for a period of three years.

-In addition, it is noted that in the hypothesis of the absence of an altered state, the decision to test a person stopped while driving for drugs would become completely discretionary, if not arbitrary.
+In addition, it has been noted that, in the absence of an altered state, the decision to test a person stopped while driving for drugs would become entirely discretionary, if not arbitrary.
+Precisely for these reasons and to avoid a possible declaration of unconstitutionality of the provision by the Constitutional Court, on April 11, 2025, a Circular was issued by the Ministries of the Interior and Health containing practical guidelines for the application of the new provisions.

 For all cases in which the blood alcohol level exceeds 0.8 g/l, the driving licence will be marked with the Union code 68 (‘no alcohol’) and/or 69 (‘only vehicles with alcolocks’) for the duration of two to three years.
 This entails, in addition to the prescribed penalties, a ban on alcohol while driving and the obligation to use vehicles equipped with alcolocks, i.e. devices that stop the engine from starting in the event of the presence of alcohol on the breath.
 This device is also called ‘ignition interlock device (IID)’ or ‘breath alcohol ignition interlock device (BAIID)’ and must be installed at the expense of the repeat offender driver.
 In this regard, however, it will be necessary to wait for the implementing ministerial decree with the technical specifications.